Stella Adler: Stanislavski and the method

 Adler also trained actors' sensory imagination to help make the characters' experiences more vivid.
 She believed that mastery of the physical and vocal aspects of acting was necessary for the actor to command the stage, and that all body language should be carefully crafted and voices need to be clear and expressive.
 She often referred to this as an actor's "size" or "worthiness of the stage".
 Her biggest mantra was perhaps "in your choices lies your talent", and she encouraged actors to find the most grand character interpretation possible in a scene; another favorite phrase of hers regarding this was "don't be boring".

 Singer-songwriter Janis Ian studied under Adler in the early 1980s to help her feel more comfortable on stage, and the two women remained close friends until Adler's death.
 In her autobiography Society's Child (2008), Ian recalled that Adler had little patience for students who weren't progressing as she wanted, going so far on one occasion as to give one of her students a dime and tell her to call her mother to pick her up because "she had no business in the theater."
 On another occasion, Ian relates, Adler forcibly ripped a dress off another actress's body to get the actress to play a scene a different way.

-Devo Cutler-Rubenstein credits Adler for inspiring her that a character is made real through one's imagination.
-She cites a story when she studied with Adler, who slowly peeled her bra off under her clothes, while lecturing about Tennessee Williams in Los Angeles, "You listened to me, didn't you, because you were fascinated with what I was doing with my bra?"
-Devo says Adler insisted on the truth living in our imagination and that it was an "unending pool of information and research to be accessed."